Climate of Sydney: Storms

 East coast lows, which strike from the southeast in the Tasman Sea, bring heavy rainfall typically in autumn to early winter.
 The precipitation of the low comes from a nimbostratus cloud that dumps as much as 70 mm of rain for as much as two days.
-Annually, there are around 40 days with convective thunderstorms, which particularly occur in late spring and summer – Such storms arrive from the west, and normally involve northeasterly winds at the surface.
+Sydney generally experiences between 20 and 25 thunder days a year on average.
+Thunderstorms arrive from the west, and normally involve northeasterly winds at the surface.
+In the warm season, troughs combined with a humid air mass can bring large amounts of rainfall.

 The western suburbs are more inclined to receive thunderstorms in summer due to the stabilizing effect of a sea breeze in the afternoon near the CBD and Eastern Suburbs.
 Isolated convective showers form when a cold pool arrives from the southwest, particularly on hot and sultry days.
 These showers usually come in heavy downpours and can include hail, squalls, and drops in temperature, but they generally pass very quickly.
 Black nor'easters may bring persistent rainfall for a few consecutive days in the warm months, and Australian northwest cloudbands produce light rainfall in the cool months.

 The city is rarely affected by cyclones, although remnants of ex-cyclones do affect the city.
 The city is prone to severe hailstorms, windstorms, and flash flooding.
 Scientists have predicted that rainfall will become more unpredictable and temperatures will be on the rise.

 In 2011, Sydney recorded its wettest July since 1950, where the CBD recorded 244 mm of rain that month.
-2011 was also the wettest year since records began in 1858.
+The year 2011 was also the wettest year since records began in 1858.
 Parts of western Sydney were substantially flooded during the New South Wales 2021 floods, with many areas around Richmond and Windsor submerged in floodwaters.
 In early 2022, Sydney recorded its wettest start to a year on record with the running annual total being 821.6 mm, topping 782.8 mm to the same date in 1956 and 753.8 mm in 1990, respectively (rainfall data at Sydney Observatory Hill dates back to 1858).